 WSET Diploma Level

-Candidates for WSET Dipoma need to acquire a profound and deep knowledge of most aspects of the world of wine.
-As preparation for this program is mostly done through self-study, we believe that our programs can be of great resource to complement the studies of WSET Diploma candidates.
+Candidates for WSET Diploma need to acquire a profound and deep knowledge of most aspects of the world of wine.
+As preparation for this program is mostly done through self-study, we believe that our programs can be a great resource to complement the studies of WSET Diploma candidates.

 The WSG Master-Level programs build on the Wine Scholar Programs and allow you to master the complexity of specific regions.
 The programs cover appellations, climate, geology, grape varieties, wine law, regional cuisine and trends.
 This is important information for advanced students such as those aiming for WSET Diploma.